egumasa/linguistic-data-analysis-I/2025/assignments/hands-on-4/index.md

   - describe your predictions in terms of:
     - quantitative trends of the feature in relation to the factor you are interested in.

-### Definitions of grammatical features to extract
+### Definitions and operationalization of grammatical features to extract

 - You must describe the specific grammatical features that you plan to extract.
 - For example, for clausal features you need to specify if:
   - you are interested in subordinate clauses or embedded clauses
   - you are interested in particular type of clauses

+- Description of rules to identify desirable linguistic feature.
+  - For example, you will need to specify `amod` for dependency label to extract `adjective + noun` phrase.

 ## Task 2: Fine-grained Descriptive grammatical features